choudharyus/Interview-workshop1/lib/whiteboarding.md

 and the interviewers (the ones reading and assessing the prompt).

 If you are the candidate, stand up at the white board without looking at your prompt.
 One of the interviewers should read out the prompt to you and set a timer for 10 minutes.
 The candidate should work through the prompt until the timer goes off.
 If you feel like you've solved the problem before the timer goes off, start to talk and think through ways to make your code faster or more efficient.

 ### Candidate Instructions

-The prompt will be read off to you.
-Ask clarifying questions if something seems unclear, then start whiteboarding.
+The prompt will be read off to you. **Ask clarifying questions** if something seems unclear, then start whiteboarding.
 It's a good idea to take notes about the prompt on the white board as the prompt is being read to you.
+Sometimes the questions are intentionally vague, and the interviewers want to see how you deal with that - so ask questions!

 As you work on the solution, talk it out.
 The goal is not to arrive at the correct answer, but rather to convey how you would approach solving the problem.